Home ยป Recipes ยป Soup

 Why this recipe works

-Chowders are a thicker soup that's rich and delicious comfort food all year long, like my Loaded Potato Soup and New England Clam Chowder.
-The corn is definitely the star of the soup.
+Chowders are a thicker soup that's rich and delicious comfort food all year long, like my White Chicken Lasagna Soup and New England Clam Chowder.
+The corn is the star of the soup.
 This is one of the best soups, with so much flavor.
 I like to throw in a couple of naked corn cobs to marinate in the chowder for added flavor.
-You can also check out my Loaded Potato Soup it is also a huge family favorite.
+You can also check out my Loaded Potato Soup, it's also a huge family favorite.

 Ingredients Needed